qiongxiao/torch-learning/Torch/Image/README.md

 ##NOTE:

-1. still working on imagenet, resnet, preresnet.

-2. please read the options (opts.lua) when running
+1. please read the options (opts.lua) when running